l-maia/uniffi-rs/fixtures/decorators/README.md

 no-op methods etc. If you're trying to get your head around uniffi then the "examples" directory will be a much better bet.

-This is its own crate, because the callback mechanism is not implemented for all backends yet.
+This is its own crate, because the decorator mechanism is not implemented for all backends yet.